 Babble is a real time chat system using node.js and sockets.
 It uses less resources and doesn’t rely on long polling or interval scripts to check for new message.
 Babble is fully featured with those features laid out below.
+The application will come with the first 3/6/12 month(s) (depending on package purchased) of service.

 A modern browser that supports web sockets.
 (Firefox/IE11/Edge/Chrome/Safari supports websockets.
 For mobile browsers, I will only be supporting Safari and Chrome).
+Babble and the chat service will require a purchase per site and a bi-yearly renewal agreement.

 If you purchase a copyright removal, Babble will occasional make a call home to http://codingjungle.com to validate the copyright removal key.
 Copyright Removal keys will need to be purchased for each purchase of babble if you wish to run it on multiple sites without branding.